hilios/jQuery.countdown/documentation.md

 }
 ```

-The most important property is the *event.offset*, there you will find the information that you want do display to your end user.
+The most important property is the **event.offset**, there you will find the information that you want do display to your end user.

+<a class="anchor" id="controls"></a>

 Controls
 --------